glimpse-editor/getglimpse-web/content/about.md

 Most day-to-day discussion for the forked code happens in the **#glimpse:matrix.org** (or "Glimpse Community") Matrix channel.
 Anyone can join so long as they comply with our [code of conduct](/code-of-conduct/) and [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right).
 This is where most of the decision-making happens, and our community has the opportunity to voice their opinions or share their domain-specific knowledge there.

-Day-to-day discussion for Glimpse NX (sometimes called "the rewrite") happens on a separate [Discord server](https://discord.gg/hZhRceq).
-You can read their rules by following the links on the `#rules-and-info` channel.
+We also host a separate [Discord server](https://discord.gg/hZhRceq) for technical support queries, and you can read the rules for that on the `#rules-and-info` channel.

 Anyone we have credited as a Glimpse project contributor can join the "Contributors" area on Discord.
 These people make the low-level technical decisions necessary to deliver items that have already been agreed, and provide extra input for future governance decisions.